-- Apple: has \$111.3 billion offshore-more than any other company. - Nike: pays 2.2% overseas, on the \$6.7 billion it books offshore. - Pfizer has 128 subsidiaries in tax havens, \$69 billion in profits offshore, third highest among the Fortune 500.
+- Apple: has \$111.3 billion offshore-more than any other company. - Nike: pays 2.2% overseas, on the \$6.7 billion it books offshore.

+- Pfizer has 128 subsidiaries in tax havens, \$69 billion in profits offshore, third highest among the Fortune 500.
 Pfizer tried for Astra Zeneca to get its offshore profits in the U.S. tax-free. - Citigroup had 427 tax haven subsidiaries in 2008 but only 21 by 2013.
 Yet Citigroup doubled its offshore cash in those years.
 Citigroup 8.3% tax offshore.

-Congress needs to fix this, the report concludes.
-How could you conclude otherwise?
-Yet for individuals, the last five years of IRS crackdowns show that Americans must pay U.S. tax on their worldwide income.
-Period.
+Yet for individuals, the last six years of IRS crackdowns show that Americans must pay U.S. tax on their worldwide income, period.
 More than a few big U.S. companies with far-flung operations go to extreme lengths to situate income offshore.
 Why not deposit it where it's taxed at a fraction of the U.S. 35% corporate tax rate?

 There are lots of ways of doing it, including via the location and handling of intellectual property.
 U.S. law seems to invite putting IP somewhere where the revenue will be taxed at a low rate.

-Can individuals do that?
-Nope.
-Indeed, by comparison, some individual Americans who pay tax at up to 39.6% on their worldwide income might feel they're getting a raw deal.
+Individuals can't do that?
+By comparison, individual Americans who pay tax at up to 39.6% on their worldwide income may at times feel as if they're getting a raw deal.

-You can reach me at Wood@WoodLLP.com .
+You can reach me at Wood@WoodLLP.com.
 This discussion is not intended as legal advice, and cannot be relied upon for any purpose without the services of a qualified professional.